robotology-legacy/codyco-modules/README.md

 ```

 ###kdl_format_io
-To enable URDF support in iDynTree and wholeBodyInterface, you need to install the kdl_format_io library and all its dependecies, following the instructions in (kdl_format_io README)[https://github.com/traversaro/kdl_format_io].
+To enable URDF support in iDynTree and wholeBodyInterface, you need to install the kdl_format_io library and all its dependecies, following the instructions in [kdl_format_io README](https://github.com/traversaro/kdl_format_io).

 After the instalation, you should compile codyco enabling the CODYCO_USES_URDFDOM CMake flag.
 If a dependency is not found the CODYCO_USES_URDFDOM option is automatically disabled, so pay attention to properly install all the dependencies.